charmed-kubernetes/kubernetes-docs/pages/k8s/troubleshooting.md

 Testing the steps is important to determine the cause of the problem.

-### Can you communicate with Keystone and get an authorization token.
+### Can you communicate with Keystone and get an authorization token?

 First is to verify that Keystone communication works from both your client and the kubernetes-worker machines.
-The easiest thing to do here is to copy the kube-keystone.sh script to the machines of interest from kubernetes-master with `juju scp kubernetes-master/0:kube-keystone.sh .`, edit the script to include you credentials, `source kube-keystone.sh` and then run `get_keystone_token`.
+The easiest thing to do here is to copy the kube-keystone.sh script to the machines of interest from kubernetes-master with `juju scp kubernetes-master/0:kube-keystone.sh .`, edit the script to include your credentials, `source kube-keystone.sh` and then run `get_keystone_token`.
 This will produce a token from the Keystone server.
 If that isn't working, check firewalls settings and your Keystone server.
 Note that the kube-keystone.sh script could be overwritten, so it is a best practice to make a copy somewhere and use that.

-### Are the pods for Keystone authentication up and running properly
+### Are the pods for Keystone authentication up and running properly?

 The Keystone pods live in the kube-system namespace and read a configmap from Kubernetes for the policy.
 Check to make sure they are running: